Skip to content

 Because polygons are plain objects, you can generate them from loops, load them from parsers, or compute them from any data source.

-Polycss world space: +X right, +Y forward (into screen), +Z up.
+PolyCSS world space: +X right, +Y forward (into screen), +Z up.
 The camera’s default rotX=65, rotY=45 gives a classic isometric angle.
-Parsers (parseObj, parseGltf) normalize imported coordinates to this convention.
+Parsers (parseObj, parseGltf, parseStl) normalize imported coordinates to this convention.

 Scene content renders relative to the (0,0,0) origin.
 Most mesh files are authored with the model at an arbitrary offset.
 Use autoCenter (vanilla: auto-center) on the mesh element to shift the mesh’s bounding-box center to the origin before applying your position offset: